 The museum has long been a primary teaching resource for the faculty of Colby College and is now a major cultural destination for residents of and visitors to Maine.
 Traveling exhibitions such as Brand-New & Terrific: Alex Katz in the 1950s, No Limits: Zao Wou-Ki, and Marsden Hartley’s Maine bring additional artworks from across the globe to the galleries on Mayflower Hill and share artworks from the Colby museum with the world.

-Colby students are encouraged to engage in a variety of pre-professional museum experiences by participation in the museum’s student docent, internship, and work-study programs, as well as through the Student Advisory Board, which is committed to establishing closer connections between the student body and the museum.
+Colby students are encouraged to engage in a variety of pre-professional museum experiences by participation in the museum’s student guide, internship, and work-study programs, as well as through the Museum Student Advisory Board, which is committed to establishing closer connections between the student body and the museum.

 Throughout the academic year, the museum hosts a robust schedule of events, including artist talks, lectures and performances, film screenings, and concerts.
-Frequent partnerships with Colby’s Center for the Arts and Humanities and the Goldfarb Center for Public Affairs allow for faculty and student involvement across all areas of study.
-The museum also co-organizes special events with its arts and cultural partners in Waterville to extend programmatic offerings throughout the community and brings thousands of area K-12 students to the campus each school year.
+Frequent partnerships with campus partners such as Colby’s Center for the Arts and Humanities and the Goldfarb Center for Public Affairs allow for faculty and student involvement across all areas of study.
+The museum also co-organizes special events with its arts and cultural partners in Waterville to extend programmatic offerings throughout the community and brings thousands of Maine K-12 students to the campus each school year.